Test your French level here! Find your French proficiency level with our free French CEFR test below.

 Then you’ll definitely want to get a head start by taking an official French fluency test and/or obtaining a French diploma.
 These globally recognised exams and certifications act as a stamp of approval from several different institutions regarding your proficiency in French.

-Each test serves a different purpose and is geared towards a specific CEFR level.
+Each of the French level tests serves a different purpose and is geared towards a specific CEFR level.
 Each country, institution and company will have different requirements so make sure to verify the kind of test you need before moving forward.

 But these tests aren’t just for ex-pats and travellers.
 If you’re interested in learning the French language, signing up for one of these exams can be an excellent motivator.
 Instead of aimlessly learning the language, you’ll have a quantifiable goal to work towards and can focus your studies accordingly.